-The process for creating a parish, town or neighbourhood council must be in line with the relevant legislation and government guidance (see Appendix 4) and will be as follows:
+The process for creating a parish, town or neighbourhood council must be in line with the relevant legislation and government guidance (see Appendix 5) and will be as follows:

 - The process can be triggered by a petition from residents, setting out the suggested area (boundaries) of a parish council.
 The government guidance includes rules about such petitions, what they should include and the number of signatures that must be secured.
-The City Council will be happy to receive such petitions through a variety of community groups, but they must conform to the guidance. - The City Council can also start a review without a petition and will do so if we think there is strong enough support for the idea in the local area.
+The City Council will be happy to receive such petitions through a variety of community groups, but they must conform to the guidance - The City Council can also start a review without a petition and will do so if we think there is strong enough support for the idea in the local area.
 This could be indicated, for example, by the views of local community organisations or a vote of residents at a well-attended Ward Forum.
 There will also be a presumption in favour of creating a parish council where a neighbourhood forum with an agreed Neighbourhood Plan has expressed support.
-However, no parish council will be created without the consultative referendum mentioned below, to ensure there is widespread support in the community. - The City Council will conduct a formal Community Governance Review, which must assess various issues such as the proposed boundaries, other proposals in the same area, the strength of community identity and the impact on community cohesion.
-We will do this well within the statutory maximum period of 12 months and ideally within six months.
+However, no parish council will be created without the consultative ballot mentioned below, to ensure there is widespread support in the community - The City Council will conduct a formal Community Governance Review, which must assess various issues such as the proposed boundaries, other proposals in the same area, the strength of community identity and the impact on community cohesion.
+We will do this well within the statutory maximum period of 12 months and ideally within six months

-- The City Council will then publish its conclusions and recommendations including boundaries, the grouping of parishes and electoral arrangements. - A consultative ballot will be held to enable every elector in the proposed area to say whether they support the proposal for a new parish council.
-The Green paper asked for views on whether there should be a ballot threshold for support and turnout.
-There was no consensus in the responses and therefore we propose that no thresholds will be set and a simple majority of those that vote will be sufficient to decide the issue.
-We recognise that effective communication of this process will be essential to ensure common understanding and to maximise turnout in the ballot. - If the proposal is supported by residents, it must then be approved by the government. - The City Council will then work with local residents to establish the parish council and organise elections.
+- The City Council will then publish its conclusions and recommendations including boundaries, the grouping of parishes and electoral arrangements - A consultative ballot will be held to enable every elector in the proposed area to say whether they support the proposal for a new parish council.
+The Green Paper asked for views on whether there should be a ballot threshold for support and turnout.
+There was no consensus in the responses on the level of thresholds, however we will set a threshold for turnout to ensure the ballot is reasonably representative of the area.
+A simple majority of those that vote will be sufficient to decide the issue - We recognise that effective communication of this process will be essential to ensure common understanding and to maximise turnout in the ballot.
+A communication plan must be developed for each proposal for a new parish council - If the proposal is supported by residents, and has the confidence of the City Council, it must then be approved by the government - The City Council will then work with local residents to establish the parish council and organise elections.